-Over 25 years ago, on November 9, 1990, lawyers of Hellenic heritage in Canada gathered at the Offices of the Canadian Bar Association in Toronto to revive and reinvigorate the Hellenic Canadian Law Association (now the Hellenic Canadian Lawyers’ Association), an association originally founded by Hellenic Canadian lawyers including Tom Karavanis and Madame Justice Andromache Karakatsanis.
+On November 9, 1990, lawyers of Hellenic heritage in Canada gathered at the Offices of the Canadian Bar Association in Toronto to revive and reinvigorate the Hellenic Canadian Law Association (now the Hellenic Canadian Lawyers’ Association), an association originally founded by Hellenic Canadian lawyers, including Tom Karvanis and Madame Justice Andromache Karakatsanis.

-Ten lawyers were elected at that time to form the Board of Directors and, at their first meeting a month later, the Board appointed Constantine Grimanis as the first President of the HCLA.
-Serving as officers and directors were: Katherine Kavassalis (Vice-President), Louis Alexopoulos (Secretary), Greg Kanargelidis (Treasurer), Constantine Alexiou, Speros Kanellos, Bill Tsapralis, William Tatsiou, and Rita Vassilopoulos.
+Ten lawyers were elected at that time to form the Board of Directors and, at their first meeting a month later, the Board appointed Constantine Grimanis as the first President.
+Serving as officers and directors were: Katherine Kavassalis (Vice-President), Louis Alexopoulos (Secretary), Greg Kanargelidis (Treasurer), Constantine Alexiou, Speros Kanellos, Bill Tsapralis, William Tatsiou and Rita Vassilopoulos.

-The HCLA’s Constitution was drafted and ratified in, putting into motion the Association’s goals of, among other things, strengthening bonds within the Hellenic Canadian legal community, promoting and advancing the well-being and education of the Hellenic Canadian legal community, increasing public understanding of the legal profession and awareness of matters material to the Hellenic Canadian community at large.
+The HCLA’s Constitution was drafted and ratified, and put into motion the Association’s goals of, among other things, strengthening bonds within the Hellenic Canadian legal community, promoting and advancing the well-being and education of the Hellenic Canadian legal community, increasing public understanding of the legal profession and bringing awareness to matters material to the Hellenic Canadian community at large.

-Since then, the HCLA has developed and maintained a number of annual social and educational events and programs, including: the President’s Dinner, the Christmas Cheer, our annual student event, the Professionals Gala (with our medical and dental colleagues), the Under 8 After 8 Socials, our student resume and interview workshops, the Mentwr program, and other miscellaneous educational seminars.
-In furtherance of its commitment to advancing Hellenic lawyers in Canada, the HCLA has proudly awarded over $50,000 through the recently re-named Justice Andromache Karakatsanis Student Scholarship (assisting 25 students in the process).
+Since its inception, the HCLA has been dedicated to meeting its goals to network, educate and advocate.
+The HCLA has developed and maintained a number of annual social and educational events and programs, including the President’s Dinner, the Christmas Cheer, the Hellenic Professionals’ Gala (with our medical and dental colleagues), the Under 8 After 8 Socials, the Mentorship program, student events (including our student resume and interview workshops) and continuing professional development (CPD) seminars.

 The HCLA remains committed to advancing and strengthening the Hellenic Canadian legal community so its members may continue to attain new heights of professional success and achievement.